itsadityakr/daily-code-challenge/STL - Standard Template Library/pairs/readme.md

 - Arrays of pairs can be used to store multiple pairs in a contiguous memory block.
 - Operations like accessing elements, swapping pairs, and comparing pairs are straightforward with pairs in C++.

 These notes cover the basics of pairs in C++, including their creation, access methods, and basic operations.

-Let me know if there's anything else you'd like to explore!
+- Aditya Kumar